jeffpar/pcjs/software/pcx86/sys/unix/minix/1.1/pc-at/index.md

 While investigating this problem, my [debugger](https://github.com/jeffpar/spy) inadvertently started running MINIX with the CPU's trace flag set, which meant that every instruction was being traced, and therefore running much slower than normal.
-A happy coincidence of this bug in my debugger, however, was that the "disk error" disappeared and MINIX successfully loaded!
+A happy coincidence of this bug in the debugger, however, was that the "disk error" disappeared and MINIX successfully loaded!

 ![MINIX on a Pentium](minix-on-a-pentium.jpg)